instructure/canvas-ios/opensource/Files/README.md

 EnrollmentKit	| Models Courses, Groups and Tabs (used for navigation within a course or group).
 EnrollmentKit also includes an in-memory store for easy access to the logged in user's enrollments.
 FileKit        	| Models Files and provides utilities for refreshing, aggregating and uploading files.
 Icons 			| Contains the common set of icons used throughout our mobile apps.
 Keymaster 		| Provides a common UI for logging into Canvas as well as searching for schools.
-Also includes keychain storage and retreval of Canvas sessions.
+Also includes keychain storage and retrieval of Canvas sessions.
 MediaKit 		| Models media recording and commenting.
 MessageKit 		| Models conversation messages within Canvas.
 Includes utilities for fetching and aggregating conversations and conversation messages.
 NotificationKit | Includes utilities for managing the user's notification preferences including push notifications.